boynton/ell-doc/README.md

 ℒ (ell) is a LISP core language.

 ℒ can be used to implement Scheme and other LISP dialects.
-It supports namespaces, so that such languages can be safely built, and specifies tail recursion and full continuations.
+It specifies tail recursion and full continuations.

-The semantics closely follow Scheme.
+The semantics closely follow Scheme, but it adds maps, and a syntax [EllDN](https://github.com/boynton/elldn) that is upwards compatible with JSON.

+It defines a simple Virtual Machine (VM) that is fairly portable.
+C, Java, and Go implementations exist.

 ## Examples